 The more silent you can make your bedroom, the better.
 This can be hard because there are things like noisy neighbors, traffic, airplanes and city noises.

-But you should do your best to remove any noisy appliances, clocks etc. from your bedroom.
-If you sleep with a windows open, you are naturally subjected to more noise from the outdoors.
+But you should do your best to remove any noisy appliances, clocks, etc. from your bedroom.
+If you sleep with a window open, you are naturally subjected to more noise from the outdoors.

-The science is clear that noise during the night will degrade your sleep, especially if you are sensitive, so it’s very important you do your best to reduce any noises during night.
+The science is clear that noise during the night will degrade your sleep, especially if you are sensitive, so it’s very important you do your best to reduce any noise during the night.